KDE/documentation-docs-kdenlive-org/importing_and_assets_management/projects_and_files/clips.rst

 Select an appropriate frame duration – this defines how long each image be displayed.

 Then hit :menuselection:`OK`.
-A video file made up of all the images in the folder from which you selected the first frame file from will be added to the Project Tree.
+A video file made up of all the images in the folder from which you selected the first frame file from will be added to the Project Bin.

 You can then drag this video to the timeline.